zyoohv/zyoohv.github.io/_posts/2017-10-15-simulation-add-operation-pytorch.md

 $$input = [batchsize * n]$$

 in which the **batch_size** is the batch size of our input to decreasing the fluctuate in training stage. the **n** is the number we explain in sction 1.Task, the amount of numbers to add together.
-Than we send them into a linear network, and get a [batch_size * 1] variable finally.
+Than we send them into the linear network, and get a [batch_size * 1] variable finally.
 In every epoch, we split all datas into several batches that are sended into network to training one by one.

 For our goal is simulating a function in base linear layer, so our model is built by custom layers.
 In this way, we can add L1 normalization, L2 normalization and bias in our will.
 I believe we can know what happen indeed in this way.